octobercms/docs/themes-development.md

           images/
             theme-preview.png    <=== Theme preview image

-The image width should be at least 600 px.
+The image width should be at least 600px.
 The ideal aspect ratio is 1.5, for example 600x400px.

 <a name="customization" class="anchor" href="#customization"></a>
 ## Theme customization